calint/arduino-sketches/esp32dev/README.md

   - decent performance, ~30 frames per second on the device

 table of contents:
-* `/esp32dev.ino` platform dependent code for booting and rendering
+* `/esp32dev.ino` platform dependent constants and code for booting and rendering
 * `/engine.hpp` platform independent code of game engine
 * `/game/*` game code using `engine.hpp`
 * `/utils/png-to-resources` util for extracting game engine resources from files exported by gimp